jackmayhew/mtl-spots/README.md

 - Users share spots by filling out the form
 - Users set spot location by clicking google map component (google-map-react)
 - Info gets saved to MongoDB, and images get uploaded to S3
-- Considered using a library for the form + form validation (formik w/ yup), but decided against it as the form is relatively small and I try to avoid unnecessary dependencies
+- Considered using a library for the form + form validation (formik w/ yup), but decided against it as the form is relatively small and I wanted to avoid any unnecessary dependencies

 Find page:
 - API call to render all spots
 - Drop down select to filter categories
 - Search bar to search by title or category
 - Image optimization done with Imgix

+Spot page:
+- Find specific info for spots
+- Share or Save the spot
+- Comment Section for additional info

+Saved spots:
+- Users can "save" spots while viewing them
+- Since there is no user authentication, I store the spot ID in localStorage, call the api to return all spots, and then filter the saved spots on the front-end

 Map page:
 - Simple page with google map component